davefesta/davefesta.github.io/_posts/2021-04-17-Avoiding-Common-Product-Feedback-Issues.markdown

 ## 4) Not Enough Specifics

 It's powerful to push, whenever possible, for recent anecdotes and stay out of too many hypotheticals.

-ensure he’s prepared

-get specifics on anecdotes

-dont ask u want x or y he’ll say yes to everything

-find key points in user journey so not throwing random features

-align internal up next

-ask SPECIFICS NOT GENERAL HEY EVEYRHING
+The ideal flow is typically starting high level before then zooming in.
+This also helps avoid the trap of conflating the "ideal self" versus reality.
+Hypotheticals or generalized thoughts can often differ widely than what really has or is happening.
+Getting to the right level of specificity ensures a tight fit between the solution and need.

 ## Bonus: Learn more on this topic from the excellent book: \[The Mom Test\]([https://www.amazon.com/Mom-Test-customers-business-everyone/dp/1492180742](https://www.amazon.com/Mom-Test-customers-business-everyone/dp/1492180742 "https://www.amazon.com/Mom-Test-customers-business-everyone/dp/1492180742"))